As an Amazon affiliate, I earn from qualifying purchases.

 Logitech Harmony Hub

-If you haven’t already figured it out, the Logitech Harmony Hub (affiliate link to Amazon) is your NO REMOTE option.
+Logitech Harmony Hub (affiliate link to Amazon) is your NO REMOTE option.
 Instead of a remote, you do all of the stuff mentioned above using your smartphone or tablet.
 This includes controlling your entertainment center [using the built-in IR blaster] as well as other wi-fi and Bluetooth [read smart home] connected devices.

 Examples of supported smart home products include Phillips Hue lights, SmartThings Hub, Nest Thermostats, Sonos audio, WeMo, Ecobee, and hundreds if not thousands more.